metaspace2020/Lithops-METASPACE/README.md

     ```

 2. Download the [sample data](https://s3.eu-de.cloud-object-storage.appdomain.cloud/pywren-annotation-pipeline-public/metabolomics.tar.gz) and extract it into
     this directory, merging it with the existing files.
-There should now be a `metabolomics/ds/AZ_` directory.
+Verify that the directory structure has merged correctly by checking that the file `metabolomics/ds/CT26_xenograft/Image1_CT26.imzML` exists.

 3. Copy `config.json.template` to `config.json` and edit it, filling in your IBM Cloud details.
 It is fine to use the same bucket in all places.